wezm/rust-intro-talk/slides.in.md

 --

-* Same ballpark as C and C++.
+* Similar performance as C and C++.
+  * Sometimes a bit faster, sometimes a bit slower.

 --

 * Memory safety without garbage collection.

---

-* Strong, statically typed language with an emphasis on safety and correctness.

 --